danylevych/ChatGPT-Reviewer/README.md

 **Q: Rate limiting errors**
 A: The action includes automatic retry logic, but consider using GPT-4.1-mini for high-volume usage

+**Q: Getting "ResolutionImpossible" error during Docker build**
+A: This indicates dependency conflicts.
+Make sure your `requirements.txt` doesn't have:
+- Duplicate package entries
+- Conflicting version requirements
+- Unnecessary packages (like `argparse` which is built into Python)

+### Repository Settings

+For the action to work properly, ensure:

+1. **Repository Settings**: Go to Settings → Actions → General → Workflow permissions
+   - Select "Read and write permissions"
+   - Check "Allow GitHub Actions to create and approve pull requests"

+2. **Branch Protection**: If you have branch protection rules, ensure the action can post comments

+3. **Fork Handling**: For public repositories with external contributors, use `pull_request_target` with caution

 ## 🔄 Migration from Original Version